kjivan/crypto-and-signatures/cryptography.md

 There was continuous developments in cryptography however I want to just focus on the core concepts which were captured by the easier to understand examples.
 However, I will just briefly describe some of the other events.
 Frequency analysis provides valuable insights into breaking ciphers.
+If you actually analyze a language you can get a frequency of letters and break a cipher.
-Decoding the Zimmermann Telegram helped to shape American public opinion during WW1 motivitating the US to enter.
+Decoding the Zimmermann Telegram helped to shape American public opinion during WW1.
-Some historians that breaking the Enigma code shortened the war in Europe by as many as two to four years.(https://www.bbc.com/news/technology-18419691)
+Some historians believe that breaking the Enigma code shortened the war in Europe by as many as two to four years.(https://www.bbc.com/news/technology-18419691)

 ---